virtual-labs/exp-mosfet-switching-power-device-iitd/experiment/theory.md

 **'v-i' Characteristics of the SCR:**

-1.	‘v-i ‘ characteristics of a SCR shows the variation between the anode current (iA) against the anode-to-cathode voltage (vAK).<br><br>
+1.	'v-i' characteristics of a SCR shows the variation between the anode current (iA) against the anode-to-cathode voltage (vAK).<br><br>
 2. The circuit diagram to plot the characteristics is given in Fig. 3.<br>

 <center>